amysujunglee/to-do-list-javascript/README.md

 - Type a to-do
 - Press 'Enter' key or 'Add' button to add a to-do on the list
 - Clear the input field after adding a to-do
+- Delect each to-do when user clicks 'X'